Tips for Buying Rural Land and Ranches in Texas

 Many folks in Texas grew up in rural communities or had family members that did.
 People dream of getting back to a simpler way of life, out of the rat race of the city and away from the dang HOA!
 If you’re thinking about buying rural land here are a few things to consider.

 Property Exemptions – A minimum of 10 acres is usually best to maintain an ag exemption.
 Each county has it’s own requirements but most require at least a minimum of 10 acres.
 Once you’ve identified the county you want to buy in, it’s well worth a phone call to the county appraisers office to find out what you need to do regarding your ag or wildlife exemption.
 Ask the county appraisal office about property size requirements and how your exemptions are to be maintained.
 If you intend to maintain your exemption by letting someone else run cattle on your property, it would be best to get your grass lease in writing.
-I know some counties will ask for a copy of it.
+I know some counties will want a copy of the lease.
 If you’re interested in a wildlife exemption, you’ll need to be ag exemption first.
 Contact the Texas Parks and Wildlife for more information on a wildlife exemption.

-Utilities – The most important thing is to understanding where your power is coming from and who the provider is.
-If you need an easement from a neighbor to run power to a property you are buying, make sure you can get that easement before signing on the dotted line to purchase the property.
+Utilities – It’s important to understanding where your power is coming from and who the provider is.
+If you need an easement from a neighbor to run power to a property that you are buying, make sure you can get that easement before signing on the dotted line to purchase the property.
 Some rural properties are lucky enough to have public water but if not, get an idea of how deep the wells are in the area and the gpm that is to be expected.
 You can usually count on using satellite for your TV and internet.
 Sometimes local rural providers such as Western Broadband have other internet options.
 These days most folks don’t require a land line for their phone but if you need one keep that in mind as well.
 And always check on your septic costs for your particular county.